-c.
-Penalties for Failure to Register
+3. Penalties for Failure to Register

 A lobbyist or principal who does not register will not disclose any information or be held to a lobbying code's prohibitions or obligations.
 This may be due to a lack of understanding of what constitute "lobbying activities," or it may be due to a desire to keep one's lobbying activities secret or to keep it secret that certain individuals are lobbying.
-To prevent the former from occurring, a lobbying oversight program needs to publicize the program, reaching out especially to the city or county's officials and to the contractor, land use, grantee, and licensee communities.
-To prevent the latter, a lobbying oversight office requires the authority to apply serious sanctions for failure to register.
+To prevent this from occurring, a lobbying oversight program (1) needs to publicize the program, reaching out especially to the city or county's officials and to the contractor, land use, grantee, and licensee communities; and (2) requires the authority to apply serious sanctions for failure to register.